nidkil/jest-test/README.md

 ## 2. Setting aliases

-With the babel 'module_resolver' plugin you can set aliases for directories, so that you do not have to use complicated import paths, i.e. ../../src/<module-name>.
+With the babel 'module_resolver' plugin you can set aliases for directories so that you do not have to use complicated import paths, i.e. ../../src/<module-name>.

     // babel.config.js
     ...